 Learning.
 Discovery.
 Engagement.

-Cornell is a private, Ivy League university and the land-grant university for New York State.
-Cornell's mission is to discover, preserve, and disseminate knowledge; produce creative work; and promote a culture of broad inquiry throughout and beyond the Cornell community.
-Cornell also aims, through public service, to enhance the lives and livelihoods of our students, the people of New York, and others around the world.
+Cornell is a private, Ivy League university and the land-grant university for New York state.
+Cornell’s mission is to discover, preserve and disseminate knowledge, to educate the next generation of global citizens, and to promote a culture of broad inquiry throughout and beyond the Cornell community.
+Cornell also aims, through public service, to enhance the lives and livelihoods of students, the people of New York and others around the world.

 The nature and implicit values of Cornell University were the theme of President Skorton's "State of the University" address on October 23, 2009.
 He argued that Cornell University is supported by four fundamental pillars: